Mohammad Shafiq Hamdam: Afghanistan's affairs

 Mohammad Shafiq Hamdam with heads of UN agencies in Afghanistan at the Presidential Palace after the successful finalization of “One UN for Afghanistan.”

 Hamdam closely follows the developments in Afghanistan and the countries of the region.
-Following Afghanistan's affairs as an observer, He has attended key International Conference on Afghanistan, NATO Ministerial and NATO Summits.
-As an observer he observed Afghanistan presidential elections in 2004 and 2009, Afghan parliamentary and provincial elections in 2005 and Traditional Loya Jirga on the Afghanistan and the U.S. Strategic Partnership Agreement.
+Following Afghanistan's affairs as an observer, he has attended key International Conferences on Afghanistan, NATO Ministerial and NATO Summits.
+As an observer he observed Afghanistan presidential elections in 2004 and 2009, Afghan parliamentary and provincial elections in 2005 and the Traditional Loya Jirga on the Afghanistan-U.S. Strategic Partnership Agreement.

 Hamdam during the distribution of humanitarian assistance to a needy family of displaced persons in Afghanistan.

 Advocating for a closer relationship with the western allies, Hamdam played a role in signing the U.S.–Afghanistan Strategic Partnership Agreement between Afghanistan and US.
 Among other Afghan leaders and activists, he also signed the letter to President Obama advocating for the BSA, which said: "We strongly echo the endorsement of the Bilateral Security Agreement last month at the' Loya Jirga 'and reiterate that the agreement should be signed without delay."
 Our voice reflects a growing chorus from all segments of Afghan society, including our religious and business community leaders, who remain concerned about the future of our country and wish to see the BSA finalized expeditiously.

 Mohammad Shafiq Hamdam addressing the European Parliament Committee on Foreign Affairs.